 Canada and the US shut down their border March 21st only allowing trade, business, and temporary residents with valid visas to enter.
-The restriction to the border has been extended three times each in 30-day increments.
-It has been said that the Trump administration is planning to extend the restriction again until late August.
+The restriction to the border has been extended six times.
+The latest border closure has extended until December 21, 2020.
 The border closure has definitely impacted both countries extensively but especially those who live near border towns or have family members in the counter country.

 Entering Canada from the US Border During COVID-19 Closure

 If you are attempting to come into Canada from the US then you must prove to the Canada Border Service Agency that you follow these three requirements:

 - You are travelling for non-discretionary (essential) purpose or are only transiting or are an immediate family member.